sidrocks/resnet50_Imagenet/README.md

 Example targets (with 8x A100, 120 epochs, AutoAugment + label smoothing):
 - Top-1: 76–78%
 - Top-5: 92–94%
 Actual results depend on hardware, data throughput, and tuning.
+All the best.
 ```